Our people

 LLB(Hons) 1979 Auckland, BCL 1981 Oxford, FRACP (Hon) 2014

 Prof Ron Paterson grew up in South Auckland, of Scottish and Ngāti Raukawa descent.
 Ron is a health law and ethics expert, with a diverse career as a law professor at Auckland University, Deputy Director-General of Safety and Regulation, Health and Disability Commissioner, Parliamentary Ombudsman, and Visiting Fellow at Melbourne University (teaching Patient Safety & the Law).
-He is a board member of the Health Quality & Safety Commission and former director of the Royal Australasian College of Physicians board and chair of the Banking Ombudsman Scheme.
+He is a former director of the Royal Australasian College of Physicians board and chair of the Banking Ombudsman Scheme.

 Ron has led several major inquiries and reviews in New Zealand and Australia, in patient safety and quality, medical regulation, veterans’ support, maternity care, aged care, mental health and the regulation of lawyers.
-He is the author of The Good Doctor: What Patients Want (2012).
+He is the author of The Good Doctor: What Patients Want (2012), and is Chair of Council's Health Committee.

 In his spare time, Ron enjoys off-road running, tramping and helping on a farm near Lake Waikaremoana.